puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 Here we can see we've got three running EC2 instances and the following information has been returned:

 - The instance name
-- The date they were created on
+- The date the instance was created
 - The DNS host name of the instance
 - The ID of the instance
-- The state of the instance, for example running or terminated
+- The state of the instance, for example, running or terminated

 **If you have no instances running, then nothing will be returned.**